autocrossblog/autocrossblog_astro/src/content/post/2007/2007-06-28-p240z-passenger-seat-mount-nearly-done.md

 ---
+tags: [ [ 240z, datsun, seats ] ]
+author: "chris"
 publishDate: 2007-06-28T08:52:03+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/p240z-passenger-seat-mount-nearly-done"
+excerpt: "I spent another hour or so tonight working on the passenger seat mounts I hope to get some bolts tomorrow"
 title: "P240Z passenger seat mount nearly done"
-excerpt: "I spent another hour or so tonight working on the passenger seat mounts I hope to get some bolts tomorrow"
-author: chris
-url: 'p240z-passenger-seat-mount-nearly-done'
-tags:  [ 240z, datsun, seats ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 I spent another hour or so tonight working on the passenger seat mounts I hope to get some bolts tomorrow and attempt to mount the seat into the car tomorrow night or Friday.